rylanmiller25/scraping/technical_plan.md

 - **Language & Tooling**:
     - The scraper must be written in Python.
-    - It must use Playwright to handle dynamic content (Single Page Applications, React/Next.js sites) and ensure all visible text is captured.
+    - It must use **Crawl4AI** (which utilizes Playwright under the hood) as the primary scraping library.
+Crawl4AI is chosen for its ability to produce clean, LLM-ready markdown/text and handle dynamic content efficiently.

 - **Content Extraction & Crawling**:
-    - The goal is to capture all visible text from the website.
+    - The goal is to capture all visible text from the website in a clean format.
     - **Scope**: The scraper must visit the homepage of each startup.
 It should then identify and visit up to **9 other first-level links** (links that point to pages within the same domain, e.g., "About Us", "Team", "Product") found on the homepage.
     - **Total Pages**: A maximum of 10 pages per company (1 homepage + 9 subpages) should be scraped.
-    - **Extraction**: For each visited page, render the full HTML, extract all visible text, and then discard the HTML.
+    - **Extraction**: For each visited page, use Crawl4AI to extract the **cleaned text or markdown**.
+This eliminates the need for manual boilerplate removal (nav bars, footers) as Crawl4AI handles this optimization.
 The text from all pages should be aggregated for that company.
     - **Filtering**:
-        - Exclude pages that are empty, contain only boilerplate (e.g., just a nav bar), represent errors (404s), or are non-English.
+        - Exclude pages that are empty, represent errors (404s), or are non-English.
-        - Ensure the extracted text is cleaned of HTML tags, scripts, and styles.
+        - Ensure the extracted text is free of HTML tags (Crawl4AI handles this by default).

 - **Etiquette & Performance**:
     - Robots.txt: The scraper must check and respect the `robots.txt` file for each domain before attempting to scrape.